Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Unconditional Quantile Effect under Instrumental Intervention

-Assumption \ref{Assumption_heckman}(\ref{relevance}) is a relevance assumption: for any given level of $X$, the variable $Z$ can induce some variation in $D$.
-Assumption \ref{Assumption_heckman}(\ref{exogeneity}) is referred to as an exogeneity assumption.
-The two assumptions are essentially the conditions for a valid instrumental variable, hence we will refer to $Z$ as the instrumental variable and refer to the intervention as the instrumental intervention.
+Assumption \ref{Assumption_heckman}(\ref{relevance}) is a relevance assumption: for any given level of $W_{-1}$, $Z_{1}$ can induce some variation in $D$.
+Assumption \ref{Assumption_heckman}(\ref{exogeneity}) is a conditional exogeneity assumption: for any given level of $W_{-1}$, $Z_{1}$ is independent of the unobservables.
+These two assumptions are essentially the conditions for $Z_{1}$ to be a valid instrumental variable, hence we will refer to $Z_{1}$ as the instrumental variable, and the intervention in \eqref{loc_inst} as the instrumental intervention.\footnote{ If all variables in $Z$ satisfy the conditional exogeneity assumption, we may replace Assumption \ref{Assumption_heckman} by the following: \textit{ (a) Conditional on }$X,$ $\mu \left( Z,X\right) $\textit{\ is a non-degenerate random variable,} and \textit{(b) Conditional on }$X,$ $Z$ \textit{\ is independent of }$(U_{0},U_{1},V)$\textit{.} With minor modifications, our results will remain valid.
+More specifically, in the statement of each result, we only need to replace \textquotedblleft conditioning on $W_{-1}$\textquotedblright\ by \textquotedblleft conditioning on $X$\textquotedblright .
+The working paper \cite{sun2021} is based on this alternative assumption.
+Here we will work with Assumption \ref {Assumption_heckman}, which appears to be more plausible.}